Vogue (dance)

 Vogue, or voguing, is a highly stylized, modern house dance originating in the late 1980s that evolved out of the Harlem ballroom scene of the 1960s.
-It is inspired by the poses of models in fashion magazines.
+It is inspired by the poses of models in fashion magazines, especially the American magazine Vogue, which gave the dance its name.

 It gained mainstream exposure when it was featured in Madonna's song and video "Vogue" (1990), and when showcased in the 1990 documentary Paris Is Burning (which went on to win the Grand Jury Prize at the 1991 Sundance Film Festival).
 In its modern form, this dance has become a global phenomenon that continues to evolve both stylistically and demographically.